Mikaela/mikaela.github.io/pages/matrix.markdown

 from reading the future messages, Matrix will share keys to new joiners to some extent.
 For more information refer to [Matrix Spec issue #1](https://github.com/matrix-org/matrix-spec/issues/1) and related issues.

+### Can I see who is in any specific room without being there?

+In general no, although there is a cornercase that by poking room directory API e.g. for [Matrix Suomi](r/matrix.fi:matrix.org): [https://matrix-client.matrix.org/_matrix/client/v3/directory/room/%23matrix.fi%3Amatrix.org](https://matrix-client.matrix.org/_matrix/client/v3/directory/room/%23matrix.fi%3Amatrix.org), you get the room ID and list of homeservers in it and if you see a single user (or otherwise not so popular homeserver), you can make educated guesses on who may be in the room.

+I think this requires for the room to have an alias (not-published one should be fine) and a homeserver aware of the alias and room being queried.

 ### What are state resets?